harshitsinghai77/async-long-running-task/README.md

 You can also:
-  - Check progress of the scheduled task
+  - Check progress and status of the scheduled/terminated task
-  - Status of the terminated task
   - Increase the sleep time of the long-running task
-  - Deploy the container in heroku or digital ocean
+  - Deploy the container

-You can run it locally or inside the docker container by linking redis image.
+  - Run it locally or inside the docker container

-> All the API documentation is been hosted in Postman Documentation And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+> All the API documentation is been hosted in Postman Documentation
+> All the API collection can be imported in Postman

 ### Installation